16 Best Low Light Indoor Plants that will Thrive in Dark Spaces

 It is important to note that, the growth of these plants may be slower in these conditions.
 If possible consider investing in grow lights to hasten growth of the plant.

-We have herebelow outlined some houseplants that will easily adapt to the low light conditions but not total darkness as plants require some light for photosynthesis.
+We have herebelow outlined for you 16 plants that will adapt to the low light conditions but not total darkness as all plants require some light for photosynthesis.

-Our list of the best low light plants include Pothos, Chinese Evergreens, Cast Iron Plant, Snake Plant, English Ivy, Heartleaf Philodendron among others.
+Our choice of the best low light plants include Pothos, Chinese Evergreens, Finger-leaf Philodendron, Cast Iron Plant, Snake Plants, Monstera dubia, ZZ Plant, Peperomia Jelly among others.
 Keep reading for the complete list below.

 Chinese Evergreen, Aglaonema modestum